SciML/JumpProcesses.jl/docs/src/tutorials/jump_diffusion.md

 Markov process.

-Note that in this case, the rate of the `VariableRateJump`s depend on a variable that is driven by an `ODEProblem`, thus we cannot use the `QueueMethod` to solve the jump problem.
+Note that in this case, the rate of the `VariableRateJump`s depend on a variable that is driven by an `ODEProblem`, thus we cannot use the `Coevolve` to solve the jump problem.